-•Ensure that parents / carers know whom to contact if they are worried about bullying •Ensure parents know about our complaints procedure and how to use it effectively •Ensure parents / carers know where to access independent advice about bullying •Work with parents and the local community to address issues beyond the school gates that give rise to bullying Reporting and Recording Bullying:
+- •Ensure that parents / carers know whom to contact if they are worried about bullying - Ensure parents know about our complaints procedure and how to use it effectively - Ensure parents / carers know where to access independent advice about bullying - Work with parents and the local community to address issues beyond the school gates that give rise to bullying

+Reporting and Recording Bullying:

 Children will be made aware that they must report incidents of bullying towards themselves or others to an adult.
 Parents will be reminded to report any concerns that they have.

 Support staff will be encouraged to refer incidents of bullying to a teacher or the Head of School (Chad Wilson).

-Reports of bullying among staff should be promptly reported to the Head of School, or if the Head of School is alleged to be exhibiting bullying behaviour the Whistleblowing Governor - Mr Paul Roberts, who will act or offer advice accordingly.
+Reports of bullying among staff should be promptly reported to the Head of School, or if the Head of School is alleged to be exhibiting bullying behaviour the Whistleblowing Governor - Andrea Briton, who will act or offer advice accordingly.

 Children and parents will be reminded that all reports of bullying will be listened to, investigated and, if necessary, acted on.

-It is essential that all bullying incidents of a phobic/racist/disablist nature are recorded in writing immediately in accordance with guidance provided by the Equality and Diversity Service.
+It is essential that all bullying incidents of a phobic/racist/ disablist nature are recorded in writing immediately in accordance with guidance provided by the Equality and Diversity Service.
 A copy of any such report must be given to the Headteacher.

-We record all incidents of bullying via the ABC anti-bullying service Bullying and Diversity Incident log book.
-This book is placed in the staff room.
-Statistics from this log are reported each term by e-mail.
-It is the head teacher's responsibility to ensure that this is done.
-Responding to Bullying - Children who exhibit bullying behaviour: If bullying does occur, all child/ children exhibiting such behaviour will be made aware that bullying will not be tolerated.
+We record all incidents of bullying via our school log book.
+This book is placed in the Head's office.

+Responding to Bullying - Children who exhibit bullying behaviour:

+If bullying does occur, all child/ children exhibiting such behaviour will be made aware that bullying will not be tolerated.